 Employers frequently will try and produce alternative, legal reasons for termination of an employee.
 You should talk to a local employment lawyer ASAP to discuss your case, as a person must file suit within 90 days of an EEOC right to sue letter.
 These cases are too detail intensive to evaluate...Read more »

 Case for burglary of a vehicle was dismissed november 22 2016 , i was on "probation terms" for 6 months and i failed 5 piss tests so they put my in juvi followed by rehab 30 days and i got sentenced 18 months probation but only did 12 and they let me off.
-Will that show up on my background check...
+Will that show up on my...
 Read more »

 If it is "juvi" the record is sealed, so no, it should not show up in a background check.
 A straight deferred adjudication probation successfully completed WILL show up on a background check.
-To keep this from happening a motion for nondisclosure can be filed 2 years after successful completion of...Read more »
+To keep this from happening a motion for nondisclosure can be filed 2 years after successful...Read more »

 Im an assit.
 Manager for apartments in texas, owned by a corporate.
 My Contract says m-f 1pm-5:30pm free rent on an apartment on site.
 If they ask me to work other hours outside of the 1-5:30pm should I be getting paid actually $$ for those hours?